The entrepreneurship story often told by the media centers on one specific narrative arc: the overnight success.

 Start a business on your own terms

 Entrepreneurship takes many forms.
 Lean into what makes you unique and launch your idea on Shopify.
-It's free to try for 14 days.
+It's free to try.

 How can entrepreneurs reframe the concept of entrepreneurship to align with their lifestyle and values?